 Martial Mindset Versus a Sports Mindset

 For several years now, I have taken up Olympic Fencing, learning the three weapons: foil, epee, and sabre.
-Coming from a martial arts background where the training revolves around the concepts of avoidance and proper something, I have found that the sporting culture of fencing does not yet synthesize all that well.
+Coming from a martial arts background where the training revolves around the concepts of avoidance and proper position, I have found that the sporting culture of fencing does not yet synthesize all that well.
 For me, in … Continue reading Martial Mindset Versus a Sports Mindset

 Interview with Ram’s Head Fencing Founder Josias Arcadia: Lineages and Competitions, Part II